-The number one thing Bart and I miss about Texas is Tejis.
+The number one thing Bart and I miss about Texas is Tejis and their crazy good butter chicken.

 Okay, okay, the number one thing we miss are our friends and family there, but the SECOND thing we miss most is Tejis.